Where you can get a Cervical Screening Test

 If you don't have a preferred health care provider, use healthdirect’s service finder to help you find a provider.

-You can also check if you're due by calling the National Cancer Screening Register:
+You can also check if you’re due via the Participant Portal (by linking to your myGov account) or by calling the National Cancer Screening Register:

 Costs for the Cervical Screening Test